About Leeds Trinity University

 You can access personal academic and study skills support through our Learning Hub team who offer support with essay writing, time management, critical thinking, research and more.

-We offer a range of Student Support services, from counselling and online self-help, to student finance advice.
-Whether you have a personal or academic issue, our experienced and dedicated staff are here to listen and help you get the support you need.
+We offer a range of Student Support services - whether you have a personal or academic issue, our experienced and dedicated staff are here to listen and help you get the support you need.

 Fees and Funding